The Chart for Omnicom Group Inc. (OMC) Is Flashing Mixed Signals

 OMC’s Market Performance

-OMC stocks went up by 0.90% for the week, with a monthly drop of -1.46% and a quarterly performance of -13.14%, while its annual performance rate touched 33.73%.
-The volatility ratio for the week stands at 1.64% while the volatility levels for the past 30 days are set at 2.00% for Omnicom Group Inc..
-The simple moving average for the period of the last 20 days is -2.44% for OMC stocks with a simple moving average of -1.36% for the last 200 days.
+OMC stocks went up by 3.60% for the week, with a monthly jump of 3.94% and a quarterly performance of -10.22%, while its annual performance rate touched 37.85%.
+The volatility ratio for the week stands at 1.73% while the volatility levels for the past 30 days are set at 1.92% for Omnicom Group Inc..
+The simple moving average for the period of the last 20 days is 1.05% for OMC stocks with a simple moving average of 1.63% for the last 200 days.

 Analysts’ Opinion of OMC